ABOUT OCCUPATIONAL THERAPY AND MENTAL HEALTH

 For example, an OT may teach a client how to plan and organize, and how to use relaxation techniques so that trips to the grocery store and meal preparation are more efficient and less stressful.
 An OT may also visit the grocery store with the client to offer support and to guide them in practicing new skills and strategies.
 OTs approach mental health issues with a unique, holistic perspective that considers how a person functions mentally and physically within the context of their home, family, cultural, and community environments.

 I received a Masters degree in Occupational Science and Occupational Therapy from the University of Toronto in 2008.
 I have training in cognitive behavioural therapy (CBT) and mindfulness-based approaches, and participate in on-going professional development in topic areas, including adult, child, and youth mental health, trauma, sleep, and chronic pain.
-I am also trained and certified in Equine-Assisted Psychotherapy, using the EAGALA Model (Equine-Assisted Growth and Learning Association).
-For more information about this mental health therapy modality using horses, click here.
+I am also trained in Equine-Assisted Psychotherapy, a treatment modality involving horses.

-Out of commitment to my profession and to ensure that I remain well-informed, I belong to a membership community of occupational therapists through the Ontario Society of Occupational Therapists and various other professional practice groups.
+Out of commitment to my profession, I am a Quality Assurance sub-committee member with the College of Occupational Therapists of Ontario (COTO) and I belong to a membership community of occupational therapists through the Ontario Society of Occupational Therapists (OSOT) and other professional practice groups.